Antihistamines and decongestants won't cure your allergies. But they’ll give you much-needed relief for a runny or congested nose.

-Antihistamines target a chemical called histamine, which your body makes when you have an allergic reaction.
+Antihistamines target the chemical histamine, which your body makes during an allergic reaction.

-You can take antihistamines as pills or nasal sprays.
+You can take them as pills or in a nasal spray.
 The pills target itching, sneezing, and runny nose.
 The nasal sprays work on congestion, an itchy or runny nose, and postnasal drip.

-Antihistamines can ease symptoms once you have them, but they work best when you take them before you feel allergy symptoms.
-Taken regularly, antihistamines can build up in your blood to protect against allergens and prevent the release of histamines.
+Antihistamines can ease your symptoms, but they work best when you take them before you feel a reaction.
+They can build up in your blood to protect against allergens and prevent the release of histamines.
 Ask your doctor if you should start taking allergy medicine a couple of weeks before you usually have symptoms.

 Decongestants cut down on the fluid in the lining of your nose.
 That relieves swollen nasal passages and congestion.

 You can take these by mouth in pills or liquids, like pseudoephedrine.
 Decongestants also come in nasal sprays, including oxymetazoline and phenylephrine.
 But if you use them too often, they can make your symptoms harder to treat.

 Some medications combine antihistamines and decongestants.
 Their names usually end with “-D.”

 Some of these drugs need a prescription.
 Others don't.
 First try an over-the-counter brand.
 But check with your doctor or pharmacist to make sure you have the right medication for your symptoms.
 If you don't get relief, ask for something stronger.